 How Do I Clean My Math Manipulatives?

-Here are 3 ideas for how to clean your math manipulatives:
+Here are 3 ideas for how to clean math manipulatives:

 - Fill up your sink with water and dish soap and soak the math manipulatives in them.